 How to Build Your Tech Stack

-Whether you’re building a tech stack for a specific project or your entire company, you need to start by figuring out what business questions exist.
+Whether you’re building a tech stack for a specific project or your entire company, you need to start by identifying which business needs and questions exist.
 Some technologies are best at providing in-depth business insights for data analytics, while others provide information on user behavior.

-What questions you’re trying to answer will help you select technologies that are best suited to providing answers.
+Qualifying which questions you’re trying to answer and which problems you need to solve will help you select technologies that are best suited to providing answers.

 In reality, your tech stack says a lot about culture and engineering at your company.
 That’s why some of the best tech stacks highlight technologies their employees are sure to feel comfortable with.